Princess Love Says She's ''Filing for Divorce'' From Ray J Amid Drama

 However, Princess Love reportedly addressed these claims, too.

-"If we've 'so called' been there the whole time, why would you miss your baby," she wrote in part of an Instagram Stories post, per The Shade Room.
+"If we've 'so called' been there the whole time, why would you miss your baby,? she wrote in part of an Instagram Stories post, per The Shade Room.

 The two have experienced several ups and downs over the course of their three-year marriage.
 So only time will tell what their future holds.
 However, it looks like this drama is far from over.